 "I'm frustrated because we can be a great city," said Lisa Yarbrough-Gauthier, one of the march's organizers.
 "I am afraid when my son gets on his bike and is gone too long.
 I get on the phone and ask, 'Where are you?' "

 Likewise, said Tayischa Deldridge, mother of three, ages 21, 18 and 5.
-"It's a parent's worst nightmare to get a phone call saying, 'Your child was at the wrong place
+"It's a parent's worst nightmare to get a phone call saying, 'Your child was at the wrong place at the wrong time.' "

 Her children now answer her phone calls with "Mom, I'm OK."